Engineering Plastic Recycling Market Size and Share

 Europe records the fastest growth at 6.55% CAGR as the EUR 0.80/kg plastic-tax differential incentivizes brand owners to source recycled grades.
 Deposit-return schemes push PET collection above 90% in Germany and the Netherlands, supplying clean feedstock to Eastman’s forthcoming 160,000-ton Normandy molecular-recycling complex.
 Government grants and low-interest green bonds facilitate plant financing, strengthening regional competitive positions.

 North America trails in share yet accelerates capital deployment.
 Eight chemical-recycling plants under construction in Texas, Ohio, and Tennessee focus on polyamide and polycarbonate grades for EV and electronics OEMs.
 Federal tax credits for clean-manufacturing equipment and state-level recycled-content mandates narrow economics in favor of recycled resin.
-South America, and Middle-East and Africa account for smaller volumes but register new projects such as Braskem-Valoren’s São Paulo plant and ADNOC-Loop’s Abu Dhabi pilot, reflecting global proliferation of the engineering plastic recycling market.
+South America and the Middle East and Africa account for smaller volumes but register new projects such as Braskem-Valoren’s São Paulo plant and ADNOC-Loop’s Abu Dhabi pilot, reflecting global proliferation of the engineering plastic recycling market.

 Engineering Plastic Recycling Market CAGR (%), Growth Rate by Region